This model encodes retail items to embedding vectors and predicts their labels based on the embedding vectors in the reference space.

 ---|---|---|---|---|---|---|---|---|

-Retail Item Embedding v1.0 | ResNet101 | 224x224 | 46.7M | 100 | Recognition retail objects based on embedding vectors in reference space | 600k, 100 retail subjects | 50k, 100 retail subjects, cropped from 6 scenes | nvidia_tlt |
+Retail Object Recognition v1.0 | ResNet101 | 224x224 | 46.7M | 100 | Recognition retail objects based on embedding vectors in reference space | 600k, 100 retail subjects | 50k, 100 retail subjects, cropped from 6 scenes | nvidia_tlt |

-Retail Item Embedding v2.0 | FAN-Base-Hybrid | 224x224 | 205.8M | 315 | This task involves a dual-output network structure, which generates an embedding vectors in reference space and a classification output for categorizing the objects into seen classes. | 80k synthetic data with improved complexity and variances compaed to training data in v1.0 | 48k, 315 retail subjects, cropped from 7 scenes (added one more scene from real training data in v1.0) | None |
+Retail Object Recognition v2.0 | FAN-Base-Hybrid | 224x224 | 205.8M | 315 | This task involves a dual-output network structure, which generates an embedding vectors in reference space and a classification output for categorizing the objects into seen classes. | 80k synthetic data with improved complexity and variances compaed to training data in v1.0 | 48k, 315 retail subjects, cropped from 7 scenes (added one more scene from real training data in v1.0) | None |

 Version 1.0 consists of a traunk and embedded.
 The trunk is a ResNet101 classification network with its fully connected layers removed.
 The embedder is a one-layer Perceptron with an input size of 2048 (the output dimension from the averagePool layer of the ResNet101 trunk) and an output size of 2048.
-Thus the embedding dimension of the Retail Embedding model is 2048.
+Thus the embedding dimension of the Retail Object Recognition model is 2048.

-The Retail Item Embedding model (version 2.0) is composed of three primary components: a trunk, a classification head, and an embedding head.
+The Retail Object Recognition model (version 2.0) is composed of three primary components: a trunk, a classification head, and an embedding head.
 The trunk uses the FAN-Base-Hybrid (Fully Attentional Network) model architecture for feature extraction.
 The embedding head uses four adaptors with an output size of 448.
 The adaptor consists of two fully connected layers, GELU activation functions and residual connection.
 The classifier is derived from the adaptors along with a one-layer perceptron with an output size corresponding to the number of classes.

 The trunk and embedder use different learning rates during training.
 The embedder uses a smaller learning rate than the trunk for a better fine-tuning effect.

-For the Retail Item Embedding model (version 2.0), the training algorithm optimizes the network to minimize the embedding features and target classes for the objects.
-The trunck is initialized by the FAN-Base-Hybrid pretrained model and remains frozen during the training process.
+For the Retail Object Recognition model (version 2.0), the training algorithm optimizes the network to minimize the embedding features and target classes for the objects.
+The trunk is initialized by the FAN-Base-Hybrid pretrained model and remains frozen during the training process.
 The embedder is trained using the Triplet Loss algorithm, an approach that enhances the network by reducing the cosine similarity-measured distances between the anchor image and positive images, while concurrently extending the distances between the anchor image and negative images.
 The classifier was trained through the Cross-entropy algorithm, minimizing the distance between the images and their corresponding classes.
 The classifier and embedder are jointly trained that can potentially enhances the precision by leveraged on the features from both branches.

 Specifically, the model was trained on a mixture of 0.6 million synthetic images and 50k real images.
 During the training phase, the triplet loss on the mixture would be optimized.
 And during the validation phase, the accuracy of the similarity search would be calculated.
 The reference data for the validation set are synthetic while the query data for the validation set are real images.